codacy/docs/docs/faq/code-analysis/why-does-codacy-show-unexpected-coverage-changes.md

   </tbody>
 </table>

-### Pull request coverage variation is negative but no files have coverage variation
+## Example: Pull request coverage variation is negative but no files have coverage variation

 <!--TODO
 [Cause] Removing covered lines: